chef/chef-web-docs/chef_master/source/resource_ruby_block.rst

 Properties
 =====================================================

-This resource has the following properties:
+The ruby_block resource has the following properties:

 ``block``
    **Ruby Type:** Block